 My Courtship.
 The unusual and romantic way I met my wife landed us on CNN (literally 15 seconds of fame) and the front page of the Houston Chronicle.
 Check out Dwight Silverman's series, Digital Nation (via the WayBack Machine).

 NodeBox Forum.
 I do all my creative coding in the visual language NodeBox and volunteer as their forum admin.
 Highly recommended.

 Mapping the StarMaze.
 In June, 2006 the popular MetaFilter site hosted a lively discussion of my sanity - or lack thereof.

 The AppsLab.
 I actually got paid to write a bunch of off-beat, techie blog posts for the merry band at the AppsLab.

 WIRED Magazine.
 WAY back in the mid-90s I wrote a few blurbs which appeared in early issues of Wired.

 About.Com.
 On March 14, 2000, Cartania was named "Site of the Day."
 They also interviewed me and wrote a profile about me and why I do this stuff.

 Holly Lisle.
 Dozens of other sites now link to Cartania, but this link by fantasy writer Holly Lisle is my favorite.
 Thanks Holly!

 Bean Omelette.
 My father's much maligned recipe is preserved for the ages at Recumbo, the elegant website of my friend, Maggie Law.

 Sarah and the Sealion.
-My daughter has made her first appearance outside of Cartania in a stunning Alaska Photography website.
+My daughter has made her first appearance outside of Cartania in 2001 at an Alaska Photography website.